dmitriy-serdyuk/dmitriy-serdyuk.github.io/index.markdown

     for converting text, html and doc files into ePub format ([eBookSearch][ebookservice]), 2010 -- 2011

-- Research in Bayessian rating systems with Sergey Nikolenko, 2011 -- 2012
+- Research in Bayesian rating systems with Sergey Nikolenko, 2011 -- 2012

 - Intern in EMC corporation(machine learning, statistical analysis and data science), 2012 -- 2013